pqrkchqps/diehard-dot-fund-school/beginner/decision_tools.md

-# Making decisions in Loomio
+# Making decisions in Diehard.Fund

-Loomio does not make decisions for you.
+Diehard.Fund does not make decisions for you.
 Rather, we provide tools designed to

 - Communicate what decision is being made
 - Make it easy to participate